openseg-group/openseg.pytorch/README.md

 ## News

+- 2020/04/14
+We would like to release some of our checkpoints/logs of OCNet, OCR and SegFix soon.
+Thanks for your patience.

 - 2020/03/12
 Our SegFix could be used to improve the performance of various SOTA methods on both semantic segmentation and instance segmentation, e.g., "PolyTransform + SegFix" achieves **Rank#2** on Cityscapes leaderboard (instance segmentation track) with performance as 41.2%.